-7. Indian Nose Hiking Adventure – If you are a nature lover, this tour around Lake Atitlan is a must.
-Looking down over the lake and and surrounding volcanoes from the top of the Indian Nose Mountain is an amazing experience.
+If you are a nature lover, this tour around Lake Atitlan is a must.
+Looking down over the lake and surrounding volcanoes from the top of the Indian Nose Mountain is an amazing experience.
 It’s one of my favorite adventure activities in Guatemala.

 The hike to the top takes from 1.5 to 2 hours starting from San Juan la Laguna.

 Lourdes is a soon to be lawyer from Guatemala with the mission to explore each corner of the country.
-Her favourite activity is hiking along with exploring all mountains, forests, caves, volcanoes and all that the region has to offer.
+Her favorite activity is hiking along with exploring all mountains, forests, caves, volcanoes and all that the region has to offer.
 Her goal is to reach as many summits around the world as she can.
 You can also find her on facebook, twitter, and Instagram.